hkspm-yp/Astro-e-calendar/README.md

 ## Explanation

+**lunar_eclipse.py**
+Find the moment when the moon touches the edge of the Earth's umbra and penumbra.
+Lunar eclipse prediction depends on how you "select" the radius of the moon.
+Here, the IAU adopted value k = 0.2725076 is used as default, where Moon's radius = Earth's radius x k.
+Users may change the parameter to achieve better prediction.

 **lunar_appulse.py**

 Show the moment of smallest separation between the Moon and the planets under the following conditions:

 1. Separation is less than 1 degree;
 2. The moon is above the horizon;
-3. The Sun is 15 degrees below the horizon.
+3. The Sun is at least 15 degrees below the horizon.

  When the separation is less than the apparent radius of the moon.
 A remark "Occultation" will be shown.
 For examples: